Pauli resonance states in light nuclei: how they appear and how they can be eliminated

 Let us now consider a case with two Pauli resonance states.
-They are detected in the 1/2$^{+}$ state of $^{7}$Li in the channel $\alpha+t$.
-Wave functions of two Pauli resonance states are shown in Fig. \ref{Fig:WaveFunsO12P7LiT} in oscillator space and in Fig. \ref{Fig:WaveFunsC12P7LiT} in coordinate space.
+They are detected in the 1/2$^{+}$ state of $^{7}$Li in the channel $^4$He+$^3$H. The wave functions of two Pauli resonance states are shown in Fig. \ref{Fig:WaveFunsO12P7LiT} in the oscillator space and in Fig. \ref{Fig:WaveFunsC12P7LiT} in the coordinate space.
 Two oscillator functions with $n=0$ and $n=1$ give the main contribution to the Pauli resonance functions.
-As the results, these wave function in coordinate space describe a very compact two-cluster system, main part of which are concentrated at the small distances between clusters, namely $0\leq r\leq5$ fm.
-Amplitudes of the wave functions in this small region are substantially larger than their amplitude at large distances.
+As a result, these wave functions in the coordinate space describe a very compact two-cluster system, the main part of which is concentrated at the small distances between clusters, namely, $0\leq r\leq5$ fm.
+The amplitudes of the wave functions in this small region are substantially larger than the amplitudes at large distances.